New York Times Best-Selling Author

 Technology, Strategy and the Law

-He has written for a variety of publications, including USA Today, Inc., Wired, CNET, Entrepreneur, Fast Company and The New York Times.
+He has written for a variety of other publications, including USA Today, Inc., Wired, CNET, Entrepreneur, Fast Company and The New York Times.

 He serves as Project Director at the Georgetown Center for Business and Public Policy’s Evolution of Regulation and Innovation project, and as Research Fellow with the Accenture Institute for High Performance.